NyteshadeXT/PF2e-Vault/8) Adventures/2d - The Hammer Falls (D179)/03) The Metalworks.md

 Appearing in the most advantageous part of the lava flow, the magma hurler enters combat when either the imp or duergar guard is bloodied or when all three duergar miners are killed, whichever comes first.
 The magma hurler can stay within the lava flow if within range of the characters but is likely to move out to use magma ball against any characters in a clump.

 # Development
-After a quick search of the metalworks, the characters find many piles of warped and useless weapons—remnants of failed experiments—though they can also find the treasure noted below.
+After a quick search of the metalworks, the characters find many piles of warped and useless weapons—remnants of failed experiments—though they can also find the treasure noted below.
 A DC 12 Arcana check reveals that the bluish lava contains strong magical properties and almost appears to have a life of its own.
 If the characters are looking for a sample of lava for Ruana, they can obtain it here; Balidor’s brothers, however, are nowhere to be found.

 Although the characters might think they have the element of surprise as they continue, a small fire elemental from the lava flow in the metalworks has already seen and reported the intruders to Sleed, who has started gathering his notes and summoning elemental servitors in preparation for a battle and possible escape.